PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 ### Coping mechanisms

-The human mind does not like receiving bad news.
-It will try to find ways to cope with it.
+The human mind does not like receiving bad news, and it has various coping mechanisms to deal with it.
-Coping mechanisms include denial, anger, and bargaining.
+The most important ones when talking about x-risk are [denial](https://en.wikipedia.org/wiki/Cognitive_dissonance) and [compartmentalization](https://en.wikipedia.org/wiki/Compartmentalization_(psychology)).
-These are all ways to avoid having to internalize the bad news.
+Both of these are ways to avoid having to internalize the bad news.

-The end of the world is the worst possible news, so it is not surprising that the human mind will throw every coping mechanism it has at it.
+These coping mechanisms protect us from the pain of having to accept that the world is not as we thought it was.
+However, they can also prevent us from adequately responding to a threat.

+When you notice someone using these coping mechanisms, try to be empathetic.
+They are not doing it on purpose, and they are not stupid.
+It is a natural reaction to bad news, and we all do it to some extent.

 ## Difficult to understand